-It is currently not possible to contact Vetlife Murrays via telephone due to a power outage.
+It is currently not possible to contact Vetlife Murrays via telephone.

-Please only contact the clinic in the event of an emergency.
+Please contact Vetlife St Kilda in the event of an emergency on 03 455 4500.

-For non-emergency enquiries, please send a message through the contact form in the footer and we will endeavour to contact you as soon as possible, once power is restored.
+For non-emergency enquiries, please send a message through the contact form in the footer and we will endeavour to contact you as soon as possible, once the issue has been resolved.

 Vetlife offers complete, optimum care for pets and for farm/production animals.